Hollywood directors reach labor pact, writers remain on strike | Entertainment

 During the last WGA strike in 2007 and 2008, a studio deal with the DGA prompted writers to head back to the bargaining table.
 On Friday, WGA negotiator Chris Keyser argued that strategy would not work this time.
 "Any deal that puts this town back to work runs straight through the WGA, and there is no way around that," Keyser said in a video posted on YouTube.

-A WGA representative did not immediately respond to a request for comment on Sunday.
-The DGA scheduled a vote to ratify its new contract for Tuesday.
-If approved, it could offer a blueprint for the striking writers and upcoming talks between studios and SAG-AFTRA, the union representing Hollywood actors.
+The DGA's board will consider whether to approve the deal on Tuesday before it goes to members for ratification.
+No date has been set for the ratification vote.
+If approved, the deal could offer a blueprint for the striking writers and upcoming talks between studios and SAG-AFTRA, the union representing Hollywood actors.

+WGA representatives did not respond to requests for comment on Sunday, but some writers voiced reaction on social media.
+"Spartacus" creator Steven DeKnight called the DGA deal "disappointing, but not surprising."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)